 As a youngster in the 1960s, the only “grown-up” reading material around the house (other than the evening newspaper which I delivered for many years) was my mom’s subscription to “Redbook” and my dad’s subscription to “Newsweek.”
 Turning the pages of the latter, must have been where I first encountered the liquor advertisements about hiding a case of Canadian Club Whiskey in a remote locations around the world including the Great Barrier Reef and then challenging readers to seek it out.
 A unique kind of treasure hunt!
 The campaign forever fused “Canadian Club” and “adventure” in my young mind, although I have never consumed the product.
-According to a recent article in the
+According to a recent article in the Daily Mail, several cases have yet to be discovered.
+This campaign reminds me of the geocaching craze that swept the country in the late 1990ss and early 2000s with the advent of portable and affordable global positioning system units.

-About a decade prior to the “hide a case” campaign, Canadian Club had other advertisements that none-the-less sought to link the whiskey with adventure.
-One of these ads highlighted doing underwater judo in the Virgin Islands, circa 1960.
+campaign, Canadian Club had other advertisements that none-the-less sought to link the whiskey with adventure.
+One of these ads highlighted doing underwater

-Early 1960s Canadian Club Advertisement
+Early 1960s Canadian Club Advertisement |

 1. “Under the sea off the Virgin Islands, with no way to breathe, I was recently introduced to a wet and wonderful local variety of wrestling,” writes George Atcheson, an American friend of Canadian Club.
 “Wearing only a face mask, the object is to pin your opponent to one of the ring poles—or make him surface—while the snorkel equipped referee keeps score.
 As a former Navy from man, I thought it would be a cinch.
 How wrong I was!
 Rounds were only two minutes each, but before the first thirty seconds were up, my lungs were bursting from the strain.”